luojiahai/luojiahai.github.io/docs/index.md

     details: I'm luojiahai.
 My personality is INTJ.
 I'm from Guangzhou 🇨🇳 and currently based in Melbourne 🇦🇺.
   - icon: 🔭
     title: What I do
     details: I work in software development and site reliability engineering.
-I'm currently working hard for a living.
+I'm currently working hard for a living 💰.
   - icon: ⚡
     title: Fun fact
     details: I like eating, cooking, and grocery shopping.
 I can fly the A320 ✈️ in Microsoft Flight Simulator.